rssr-org/RSSR-Documentation/general/development.js.md

     app.use(cookieParser())

 ## `webpack`
 webpack is an open-source JavaScript module bundler.
-It is a module bundler primarily for JavaScript, but it can transform front-end assets like HTML, CSS, and images if the corresponding loaders are included. webpack takes modules with dependencies and generates static assets representing those modules. [`More info`](https://webpack.js.org/)
+It is a module bundler primarily for JavaScript, but it can transform front-end assets like HTML, CSS, and images if the corresponding loaders are included.
+Webpack takes modules with dependencies and generates static assets representing those modules. [`More info`](https://webpack.js.org/)

     // create webpack compiler
     const compiler = webpack(config);

 ## `webpackDevMiddleware`
-An express-style development middleware for use with webpack bundles and allows for serving of the files emitted from webpack.
+An express-style development middleware for using with webpack bundles and allows serving of the files emitted from webpack.
 This should be used for development only.

     // make bundled project source files accessable from memory app.use(webpackDevMiddleware(compiler, {